jakobjpeters/PAndQ.jl/docs/src/tutorials/sudoku.md

 end;
 ```

 2\.
 Each column contains each number from `1` to `9`.
-This proposition can be read as "for each column and for each number, one of the cells of that column contains that number".
+This proposition can be read as "for each column and for each number, one of the cells in that column contains that number".

 ```math
 \bigwedge\limits_{j = 1}^9 \bigwedge\limits_{n = 1}^9 \bigvee\limits_{i = 1}^9 P(i, j, n) \\